10 Best Herbal Capsules For Tendinitis

 curcuma longa capsule

-However, it is important to consult a healthcare professional before using curcuma longa capsules, especially if you are taking other medications or have underlying health conditions.
+However, it is important to consult a healthcare professional before using turmeric supplements, especially for individuals with certain medical conditions or those taking other medications.

 3. Salvia (Salvia officinalis)